yanjost/paastis/README.md

 Scenario :
 1. Auto-discovery: Paastis detects that there is a new review app on Scalingo ; it begins to monitor it
-2. Scale-to-zero: If the app is not accessed during the next 15mn (editable duration), then it is shut down (but not delete)
+2. Scale-to-zero: If the app is not accessed during the next 15mn (editable duration), then it is shut down (but not deleted)
 3. Run on-demand: If someone wants to finally access the app, then it is awakened
 4. Smart proxy: Thus, the engine proxies the HTTP request to the upstream desired location